 First climbed to the summit by Tenzing-Hillary on May 29th, 1953 AD since then Everest region has been widely popularized with the flow of trekkers, explorers, mountaineers, and expeditions to Mt.
 Everest and other areas of Khumbu for adventure and in search of mystical Yeti.

 Sited Everest Trekking

 Everest Trekking is located within Sagarmatha National Park with an area of 1,148 SQ.
-KMS, located North-East from Kathmandu in the Khumbu region of Nepal.
-This park includes the highest world mountains Mt.
+KMS has located North-East of Kathmandu in the Khumbu region of Nepal.
+This park includes the highest world mountain Mt.
 Sagarmatha (Everest), and several other well-known peaks such as Lhotse, Nuptse, Cho Oyo, Pumori, Ama-Dablam, Thermasarkhu, Kwangde, Khangtiaga, and Gyachung Kang.
 The park was added to the list of World Heritage Sites in 1979.

 Flora and Fauna in Everest Trekking

-Beside high mountains Everest area is lined with a lovely forest of fir, juniper, birch, and rhododendron woods, scrub and alpine plant communities, full bloom of rhododendrons occur during spring (April and May) although another flora is most colorful during the monsoon season (June to August).
+Besides high mountains, the Everest area is lined with a lovely forest of fir, juniper, birch, and rhododendron woods, scrub, and alpine plant communities, full bloom of rhododendrons occurs during spring (April and May) although another flora is most colorful during the monsoon season (June to August).

 Cultural and Region